Author has written 9 stories for Power Rangers.

 People who have helped mould me or whose work has given me ideas for or consoled me as I finish my fanfiction.
 Traces of these influences can be found throughout.

-Character and Philosophy: My grandparents, my godmother and her husband, my many friends and their families, Joan of Arc, Aurelius Augustinus, Monica Augustinus, Alphonse de Bourbon, Louis-Marie Grignon de Montfort, Mgr Marcel Lefebvre, Louis IX of France, Louis XVI of France, Charles Maurras, Joseph de Maistre, Louis-Joseph de Montcalm, Sr Silvia Tarafa
+Character and Philosophy: Mom and Dad, my grandparents, my godmother and her husband, my many friends and their families, St. Joan of Arc, Aurelius Augustinus, Monica Augustinus, Alphonse de Bourbon, Louis-Marie Grignon de Montfort, Mgr Marcel Lefebvre, Louis IX of France, Louis XVI of France, Charles Maurras, Joseph de Maistre, Louis-Joseph de Montcalm, Sr Silvia Tarafa

-Literature, Theater and Cinema: Jacques Bainville, Georges Bernanos, Robert Bresson, Christian Carion, Francis Ford Coppola, Sofia Coppola, Pierre Corneille, Christopher Dawson, John Ford, Maureen O'Hara, Sidney Lumet, Al Pacino, Jean Racine, Jean Raspail, Eric Rohmer, Martin Scorsese, William Shakespeare, John Wayne
+Literature, Theater and Cinema: Jacques Bainville, Georges Bernanos, Robert Bresson, Christian Carion, Francis Ford Coppola, Sofia Coppola, Pierre Corneille, Christopher Dawson, John Ford, Maureen O'Hara, Sidney Lumet, Al Pacino, Jean Racine, Jean Raspail, Eric Rohmer, Martin Scorsese, William Shakespeare, John Wayne, Ian Fleming

 Music: Tomaso Albinoni, Celtic Bridge/Adrian Peever, Jean-Jacques Beauvarlet Charpentier, Marc-Antoine Charpentier, César Franck, Gaelic Storm, Gregory the Great, Kila, Méluz, José Mauricio Nuñes Garcia, Johann Pachelbel, Giovanni Pierluigi da Palestrina, Cipriano di Rore, Pyotr Ilyich Tchaikovsky, Tri Yann